• About Connective

 One popular SSL option for WordPress sites is the Really Simple SSL plugin.
 It automatically identifies your website’s settings and configures them to run over a secure HTTPS encryption.
 Really Simple SSL offers free, one-click SSL activation, although you can upgrade to the premium version.
 For more information, check out this support page from WordPress about SSL certificates.

-8. Utilize Google Search Console and Analytics
+8. Utilize Google Search Console and analytics

 As you already know, your website’s ranking in search engines significantly affects online visibility, organic traffic, conversions, and more.
 Most webmasters use marketing strategies that include search engine optimization, or SEO, to increase their page ranking in the SERPs.
 Your website’s SEO impacts how successful you are at reaching your target audience, and one of the best ways to optimize your site is through Google Search Console.